Elliptically Distributed Lozenge Tilings of a Hexagon

 \subsection{Degenerations of the weight}

-Certain degenerations of the weight have been studied before (among the relevant sources for our purposes are \cite{BG}, \cite{BGR}, \cite{joh_tilings}, \cite{KO_limit}, \cite{Gor}) from many angles.
-For example, when $q = 1$ the weight in \eqref{weight} becomes a constant independent of the position of the horizontal lozenges, and so we are looking at uniformly distributed tilings of the appropriate hexagon.
-An exact sampling algorithm to sample such a tiling was constructed in \cite{BG} and the theory behind this (as well as behind other results for such tilings) is closely connected to the theory of discrete Hahn orthogonal polynomials (see \cite{joh_tilings}, \cite{BG}, \cite{Gor}).
-The frozen boundary phenomenon (the shape of a ``typical boxed plane partition'') was first proven in \cite{CLP} and then via alternate techniques (and generalized) in \cite{CKP} and \cite{KO_limit}.
+Certain degenerations of the weight have been studied before (among the relevant sources for our purposes are \cite{BG,BGR,Gor,joh_tilings,KO_limit}) from many angles.
+For example, when $q = 1$ the weight in~\eqref{weight} becomes a constant independent of the position of the horizontal lozenges, and so we are looking at uniformly distributed tilings of the appropriate hexagon.
+An exact sampling algorithm to sample such a tiling was constructed in~\cite{BG} and the theory behind this is closely connected to the theory of discrete Hahn orthogonal polynomials (see \cite{BG,Gor, joh_tilings}).
+The frozen boundary phenomenon (the shape of a~``typical boxed plane partition'') was first proven in~\cite{CLP} and then via alternate techniques in~\cite{CKP,KO_limit}.

 A more general limit than the above is the following: in \eqref{weight} we let $v_1 = v_2 = \kappa \sqrt{p}$ and then let $p \to 0$.
-This is the $q$-Racah limit (named after the discrete orthogonal polynomials that appear in the analysis).
-This limit is the most general limit that can be analyzed by orthogonal polynomials (as $q$-Racah polynomials sit at the top of the $q$-Askey scheme - see \cite{KS-askey}).
+This is the $q$-Racah limit (named so the discrete orthogonal polynomials that appear in the analysis).
+This limit is the most general limit that can be analyzed by orthogonal polynomials (as $q$-Racah polynomials sit atop the $q$-Askey scheme~-- see~\cite{KS-askey}).